 -

-Nutrient density becomes a priority: When overall intake drops, calories shrink, but basic needs remain.
+Nutrient density becomes a priority: When overall intake drops, calories shrink, but basic nutritional needs remain.
 Foods that deliver more nutrition per bite or sip become more relevant.

 -